-Lufthansa will not permit an aircraft to remain on the tarmac at a Canadian airport for more than three hours (or 3 hours and 45 minutes if departure is imminent) or, at a US airport, for more than four (4) hours.
-Prior to reaching these timelines, Lufthansa will return the aircraft to the gate or another suitable disembarkation point, where passengers will be allowed to deplane.
+For international flights covered by this Contingency Plan, Lufthansa will not permit an aircraft to remain on the tarmac for more than three hours (unless Lufthansa is assured by Air Traffic Control that departure is imminent within 45 minutes, or conditions do not allow Lufthansa to safely return to a gate) and will return to the gate, or another suitable disembarkation point, where passengers will be allowed to deplane.

 For more help, please contact our service center here.